binwang-neu/LockCoin/README.md

     btcwallet -u rpcuser -P rpcpass -d trace

-run server.go
+run server.go and client.go

-You can run the server.go in the IDE or in the command line.
+You can run the files in the IDE or in the command line.

 If everything's working correctly, it'll say "listening on port 8082" or something like that and start downloading a lot of blocks.
 Afterwards, it'll just run.
 And then you can run the client.go,it will send a quest to the server and receive a response with a long signature at the end.

 ps: We use a parallel strategy to simulate multiple users and test the time required to mix coins in different numbers of users.
 If you don't want user the Multi-threaded mode，you can comment the code in the client.go, if you have any question, please send message to binge1638@163.com.
 Good luck.